How the Calculations Work

 Codes prefixed with C indicate Welsh rates; codes prefixed with S indicate Scottish rates (different bands/rates).

-For England, Wales and Northern Ireland in 2025–26, the main bands are:
+For England, Wales and Northern Ireland in 2026–27, the main bands remain frozen at:

 - Personal Allowance: up to £12,570 - 0%